QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 **Figure.
 Common parameters for all acoustic events, using an oscillation event as example.**
 ![Common parameters](./Images/Fig2EventParameters.png)

 The above parameters are common to all target events. _Oscillations_ and _harmonics_, being more complex events, have additional parameters as described below.

 **_Oscillation Events_**

 The algorithm to find oscillation events uses a _discrete cosine transform_ or *DCT*.
 Setting the correct DCT for the target syllable requires additional parameters.
 Here is the `Profiles` declaration in the config file for the _flying fox_.
-It contains two profiles, the first for a vocalisastion and the second to detect the rythmic sound of wing beats as a flying fox takes off or comes in to land.
+It contains two profiles, the first for a vocalization and the second to detect the rhythmic sound of wing beats as a flying fox takes off or comes in to land.

 ```yml
 Profiles:
     Territorial: !BlobParameters